digineat/go-metatrader4/README.md

 ## Options

-- `WithDialTimeout(d time.Duration)` sets how long the client waits when establishing a TCP connection.
-Default is five seconds.
+- `WithDialTimeout(d time.Duration)`: Sets the timeout for establishing a TCP connection.
+Default: 5s.
-- `WithReadTimeout(d time.Duration)` sets the maximum time allowed to read a server response.
-Default is five seconds.
+- `WithReadTimeout(d time.Duration)`: Sets the maximum time to wait for a server response.
+Default: 5s.
-- `WithWriteTimeout(d time.Duration)` sets the maximum time allowed to send a request to the server.
-Default is five seconds.
+- `WithWriteTimeout(d time.Duration)`: Sets the maximum time to complete sending a request.
+Default: 5s.
-- `WithAutoClose(enabled bool)` closes the connection after every `Execute` call when set to `true` (default).
-Set to `false` to reuse the connection and close it manually.
+- `WithAutoClose(enabled bool)`: If `true`, closes the connection after each `Execute` (default).
+Use `false` to reuse the session manually via `client.Close()`.

 ## Requirements